 The decrease in the number of vessels participating in the fishery after the 1980s likely resulted in increased CPUE relative to abundance.
 However, that shift did not likely have a major effect within the recent period of lower effort used to investigate relationships with Berners River run size (Appendix F1).
-The distribution of effort and harvest within Lynn Canal (Figure 43) has also likely had a substantial influence on the relationship between CPUE and Berners River coho salmon abundance.
-During the 1970s and 1980s, when the fishery was focused primarily on chum salmon, the average catch of coho salmon during peak weeks was distributed relatively evenly across subdistricts (30% lower, 35% central and 35% upper).
+The distribution of effort and harvest within Lynn Canal drift gillnet fishery (Figure 43) has also likely had a substantial influence on the relationship between CPUE and Berners River coho salmon abundance.
+During the 1970s and 1980s, when the fishery was focused primarily on chum salmon, the average harvest of coho salmon during peak weeks was distributed relatively evenly across subdistricts (30% lower 15-C and 15-B, 35% central 15-A, and 35% upper)(Figure 2).
 Concurrent with a marked increase in coho salmon and decrease in chum salmon, the average distribution of the coho salmon harvest in the 1990s shifted dramatically to refocus on areas of typically higher coho salmon CPUE in lower Lynn Canal (71%) and away from the central subdistrict (22%) and particularly upper Lynn Canal (7%) where fishing was frequently restricted to protect the Chilkat River chum salmon run (Appendix F2).
-There was a slight shift in the coho catch back to central and northern areas during 2000–2009 and 2010–2014 as coho salmon abundance decreased and chum runs exhibited minor improvement in some years.
+There was a slight shift in the coho salmon harvest back to central and northern areas during 2000–2009 and 2010–2014 as coho salmon abundance decreased and chum salmon runs exhibited minor improvement in some years.

-Another inconsistent variable is the hatchery contribution to the Lynn Canal coho salmon catch, which averaged a moderate 4.4% during 1989–2014 but ranged from only 0.6% in 1997 to 16.6% in 1991.
-Macaulay Hatchery, operated by Douglas Island Pink and Chum (DIPAC), has contributed the vast majority (average 82%) of the total hatchery contribution to the Lynn Canal drift gillnet catch since 1991 when major coho salmon production was developed at that facility.
+Another inconsistent variable is the hatchery contribution to the Lynn Canal drift gillnet fishery coho salmon harvest, which averaged a moderate 4.4% during 1989–2014 but ranged from only 0.6% in 1997 to 16.6% in 1991.
+Macaulay Hatchery, operated by Douglas Island Pink and Chum (DIPAC), has contributed the vast majority (average 82%) of the total hatchery contribution to the Lynn Canal drift gillnet harvest since 1991 when major coho salmon production was developed at that facility.
 Most of the harvest of hatchery fish appears to occur in lower Lynn Canal (subdistrict 115-10), although contribution estimates are not available by subdistrict, and the harvest of returning Macaulay Hatchery coho salmon in the fishery appears to be strongly influenced by inter-annual variation in migratory behavior of returning fish, which in some years tend to approach the hatchery terminal area from a more northward direction compared with other years.